 The goal of tax-efficient investing is simple: maximize the amount of investment return you keep by minimizing how much is lost to taxes, without jeopardizing the integrity of the portfolio.

-With a U.S. tax code of over 70,000 pages, achieving this simple goal can be complex.
+With a U.S. tax code of nearly 75,000 pages, achieving this simple goal can be complex.
 The box below distills the primary Federal tax rules as they pertain to investment accounts.

 The Federal tax system taxes long-term capital gains and qualified dividends at a lower preferential rate than ordinary income and short-term capital gains.